deliveryhero/hfc-pubsub/README.md

-# Google Pub/Sub Framework
+# Google Pub/Sub Node.js Framework
-A small framework for publishing and subscribing to messages on Google Pub/Sub with minimal setup required.
+A small framework for publishing and subscribing to messages on Google Pub/Sub with minimal setup or boilerplate code required.

 ## Features